 - Advanced Orders: Hidden, Iceberg and Post Only orders.

-- Margin requirements.
+Margin requirements.
 Before you can place an order, the system will check your available balance to make sure that you have enough funding to meet the requirements for trading, such as reserving the Initial Margin, as well as whether you already have a position in the chosen instrument.
 If you do, it will determine whether there are sufficient funds in your account to meet the Maintenance Margin and Profit and Loss (PNL) specifications.
-If all of that checks out, you can place the order through the trading dashboard.
+If all that checks out, you can place the order through the trading dashboard.

 BitMEX offers a limited selection of spot and futures contracts compared to some other exchanges, such as Poloniex.
 Currently, the following assets are available: